 Aluminum is a well-known, versatile metal that was discovered nearly 200 years ago.
 It’s the most abundant metal in the earth’s crust, and is used in a staggering array of products, from aluminum foil to aircraft parts.
 Aluminum is notable for being both durable and lightweight, as well as being highly resistant to corrosion.

 This means that, for those in the market for an aluminum sign, you’re getting a product that’s built to last.
 Whether your sign will be placed indoors or out, it will withstand the elements and continue looking great for years with minimal maintenance required.
+This is why you see a great deal of many aluminum channel letter signs outside of public buildings, as the product is made to last.

 Aluminum signs are also highly recyclable, meaning that they’re a sustainable option for those looking to reduce their environmental impact.